AxelTahmid/openapi-gen/README.md

 -   **🔍 Deep Type Discovery**: Recursively finds and documents all referenced types
 -   **🌐 External Type Support**: Configurable support for third-party library types
 -   **📊 Runtime Generation**: Updates documentation dynamically without restarts

+## ⚠️ Current Limitations

+As mentioned, this package was extracted from a larger project and has room for improvements:

+-   **Chi Router Only**: Currently only supports `go-chi/chi` router (by design)
+-   **Top-Level Functions**: Handlers must be top-level functions, not struct methods
+-   **SQLC/pgx Optimized**: Best performance with SQLC-generated types and pgx/v5
+-   **AST Parsing Limitations**: Complex comment patterns may not be parsed correctly
+-   **Limited Router Support**: No plans to support other routers (Gin, Echo, etc.)
+-   **Type Discovery**: May struggle with deeply nested or complex generic types
+-   **Documentation**: Some edge cases in annotation parsing may need manual workarounds

+Despite these limitations, the package serves its core purpose effectively for Chi + SQLC + pgx/v5 projects.

 ## 📦 Installation